flutter/website/src/docs/resources/faq.md

 Dart runtimes and compilers support the combination of two critical features for
-Flutter: a JIT-based fast development cycle that allows for shape changing and Stateful Hot Reloads in a language with types, plus an Ahead-of-Time compiler that emits efficient ARM code for fast startup and predictable performance of production deployments.
+Flutter: a JIT-based fast development cycle that allows for shape changing and stateful hot reloads in a language with types, plus an Ahead-of-Time compiler that emits efficient ARM code for fast startup and predictable performance of production deployments.